LatticeQCD/SIMULATeQCD/scripts/README_RHMC_BENCHMARK.md

 ```

 Replace `50100` with your actual array ID.
 This prints all six internal times,
 both medians, speedup, percent time reduction, timing ranges and each pair's gain.
+It also writes `rhmc_timing_summary.csv` and the quantitative
+`rhmc_timing_gain.pdf` bar plot in the same result directory.
+Scheduler job
-Scheduler job duration is never
+duration is never used.
-used.
 Different arrays use different directories; do not rebuild binaries or
 change input files during an array.
 If the paired gains vary materially, collect
 additional independent arrays before quoting a stable percentage; three samples
 do not establish a confidence interval.